cometkim/espub/README.md

 nanobundle is heavily inspired by [microbundle], but more daring to try to remove the configuration much as possible.
 I believe the `package.json` today is complex enough and already contains most of the configuration for common module use cases.

-So attempting to turn users' attention back to the [Node's package spec](https://nodejs.org/api/packages.html) and some meaningful proposals like [ES Modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules) and [Import maps] which are already supported and highly recommended by Node.js, rather than some other custom tooling.
+So attempting to turn users' attention back to the [Node's package spec](https://nodejs.org/api/packages.html) and some meaningful proposals like [ES Modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules) and [Import maps](https://wicg.github.io/import-maps/) which are already supported by Node.js, rather than another custom configuration.

 ### Build targets